Rowdy Tellez Player Props: Brewers vs. Rockies

-The Milwaukee Brewers, including Rowdy Tellez (hitting .258 in his past 10 games, with a double, three home runs, five walks and eight RBI), battle starting pitcher Ryan Feltner and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+The Milwaukee Brewers, including Rowdy Tellez (.323 batting average in his past 10 games), battle starter Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Angels.
+In his most recent appearance, he collected two extra-base hits (2-for-4 with two doubles and an RBI) against the Rockies.

 Rowdy Tellez Game Info & Props vs. the Rockies